FahrislamovDaniil/Questionnaires/README.md

 # Questionnaires
 For demonstration purposes:

-Application starting page is '/'
+Application starting page is '/'.

 Login information for the administrator:
-username: admin
+username: admin,
 password: admin

 Login information for the user example:
-username: user
+username: user,
 password: user